Creating an Effective Workforce

 What is Effective Workforce Planning?

 Workforce planning is simply getting the right number of people with the right skills to fit the business.
 It’s a method by which a business forecasts how many and what type of employees it needs now and, in the future.
+Its complementary to a company’s business plan.
 It is one of the central activities of human resource management and helps organisations to foresee change, identify trends and implement human resource policies.

 An effective workforce plan helps a business achieve its corporate objectives by ensuring the business has a workforce of the right size, with the right skills, in the right place giving a company a competitive advantage.

 First, it is always essential to survey and analyse company performance.
 Look into what departments are doing well, what members make up that department and how does their performance compare with a department who aren’t doing as well.
 Pick out which individuals oversee what and whether they have several roles to fulfil, take note of any correlations, trends and the results.
 It is good to get the workforce’s opinion too, this can be done through a survey or by simply asking.

 Apply this process in the business’s current position and then project it to the business potential position.
 This can be done by understanding which internal and external variables such as political or industry matters which in future could affect the business – therefore affecting the workforce.

 Once you have identified the opportunities, where employing a new member will alleviate stress from others and provide complementary skills, it is time to create the ideal employee profiles for each job.
 The ideal employee profile allows employers to really flesh out, what they really want from this individual, not only for the team and department but for the company itself.

 Once the plan has been established and the profiles set up for who you need now and in future – it’s time to recruit.
 To align your team with your business, there needs to be a proper introduction into the company and set of procedures and expectations transferred across.